 Habitats Regulation Assessment – a Habitats Regulation Assessment has been carried out to establish if the CPP2 might have any likely significant effects on any European sites.
 The purpose of the HRA is to determine whether or not significant effects are likely and to suggest ways in which they could be avoided.
 The nature of changes to the Proposed Submission CPP2 did not require the HRA to be updated.
 HRA Screening Report (PDF, 18MB), Ashdown Forest Air Quality Impact Assessment (PDF,781KB), Natural England response to HRA consultation (PDF, 97KB).

-City Plan Part Two supporting evidence
+Proposed submission City Plan Part 2 supporting evidence

 - Build to Rent Study (PDF,1.5MB), Build to Rent Study Appendices 1-6 (PDF, 1.9MB)